Beckingham, Nottinghamshire

-Beckingham is a village and civil parish in the Bassetlaw district of Nottinghamshire, England, about 3 miles west of Gainsborough, Lincolnshire.
-According to the 2001 census it had a population of 1,168, reducing to 1,098 at the 2011 Census.
+Beckingham is a village and civil parish in the Bassetlaw district of Nottinghamshire, England, about three miles west of Gainsborough.
+According to the 2001 census it had a population of 1,168, reducing to 1,098 in 2011 but increasing to 1,288 in 2021.

 History

 The parish church of All Saints is mostly of the 13th century, though the exterior is apparently 15th century.
 The west tower has buttresses, battlements, gargoyles and pinnacles.
 There is a north chancel chapel and sedilia.
 It is a Grade II* listed building.